Recently I almost died. Here’s a peak into my near death experience in three parts and a reminder for you to breathe please, too.

 But breathe first.

-Today, after these six days and five nights following a weirdly fluke respiratory failure (for someone who has never had a breathing problem), I was released to finish recovery at home!
+Today, after these six days and five nights at the hospital for a weirdly fluke respiratory failure (for someone who has never had a breathing problem), I was released to finish recovery at home!

-I’ll need the breathe reminders, “take a dang shower,” and “walk” checklist for awhile yet.
+I’ll need the breathe reminders, “take a dang shower,” and “walk” checklist for awhile yet as those still feel largely impossible.
 But the “Be a boss at life” checkbox I think we all need!

 Right now my goal is simply to breathe, and by breathing I am being a boss at life.
-This is really hard for me, because I am very rarely a sit-at-home and zone-out watching T.V. type of person for more than a short stint at a time.
+This is really hard for me, because I am never a sit-at-home and zone-out watching T.V. type of person.
 I am always interacting with my family and the people around me.
 True, I enforce distinct seasons of rest (like an hour of restful “fun” before bed, a weekly “Sabbath” day and Wednesday’s writing-out night), but I don’t just sit around for days.

 I know this false guilt (what church people call the dreaded condemnation) stems from things I’ve always struggled with, and honestly, I thought I largely nipped it in the bud.
 Apparently, I haven’t.
 I have to keep telling myself truth to counteract whatever is at the root of my fake guilt at any given moment.
 It is hard work recovering, but even harder recovering and not engaging the guilt.